magaloop/contact_book/README.md

   * You can introduce new libraries, but try to keep it simple: only add dependencies that make your solution more solid in your opinion.

-  * If you want to explain something about your solution, please do by editing the SOLUTION_README.md file in the application root folder.
+  * If you want to explain something about your solution, please do so by editing the SOLUTION_README.md file in the project root folder.

 **NOTE:** your solution to the interview task is private, so please do not submit it as a pull request or as a public repository.
 Instructions on how to